2 Chainz: 2016–2019: Pretty Girls Like Trap Music and Rap or Go to the League

-In 2017, Epps released his fourth studio album titled Pretty Girls Like Trap Music on June 16 on Def Jam Recordings.
+In 2017, Epps released his fourth studio album, titled Pretty Girls Like Trap Music, on June 16 on Def Jam Recordings.
 The album featured Travis Scott, Nicki Minaj, Swae Lee, Migos, Jhene Aiko, Pharrell Williams, and more.
-Album production was done by Mike Will Made It, Buddah Bless, Mike Dean, Murda Beatz, and more.
-The album was supported by three official singles: "Good Drank", "It's a Vibe," and "4 AM".
-The album was also supported by a nationwide concert tour, as well as several pop-up shops in the US.[1]
+Mike Will Made It, Buddah Bless, Mike Dean, Murda Beatz, and others produced the album.
+Three official singles supported the album: "Good Drank", "It's a Vibe," and "4 AM".
+Additionally, a nationwide concert tour and several pop-up shops across the US promoted the album.[1]
 [2] 2 Chainz alluded to the album showing "growth and maturation."
-He stated the content would maintain its edginess while also elevating trap music to a point where everyone could appreciate it.
-Pretty Girls Like Trap Music received widespread critical acclaim, with most critics citing the album as his best album yet.
+He stated that the content would retain its edginess while elevating trap music to a level everyone could appreciate.
+Pretty Girls Like Trap Music received widespread critical acclaim, with many critics calling it his best album yet.

 On November 15, 2017, the first episode of Most Expensivest aired on the TV network Viceland.
-The show focused on 2 Chainz visiting different locations offering the "most expensivest" goods and services.
-Each show covers a particular theme, with shows ranging from personal health to extravagant indulgences.
-The show offered a unique insight into products and services that have been created with the explicit intent on being exclusive and expensive.
+The show focused on 2 Chainz visiting different locations and offering the "most expensive" goods and services.
+Each show covers a particular theme, ranging from personal health to extravagant indulgences.
+The show offered a unique insight into products and services that have been created with the explicit intent of being exclusive and expensive.
 2 Chainz offered a unique and often humorous insight into the products, especially the ones that he personally found to be either amazing or ridiculous.
-The show was renewed for a 20-episode third season, which aired in early 2019.
+The network renewed the show for a 20-episode third season, which aired in early 2019.

-The Play Don't Care Who Makes was the fourth EP released by Epps on February 8, 2018, by Def Jam Recordings.
-The EP was composed of four songs, one of which featured appearances from YG and Offset on the song "PROUD".
-Production was done by Minus, June James, Nonstop, Streetrunner, and more.
+Epps released his fourth EP, The Play Don't Care Who Makes It, on February 8, 2018, through Def Jam Recordings.
+The EP includes four songs, with YG and Offset featuring on the track "Proud."
+T-Minus, June James, Nonstop Da Hitman, Streetrunner, and others handled the production.

-On February 19, 2018, Epps announced his new album Rap or Go to the League, which was set to be released during 2018.
-However, the album was released on March 1, 2019.
-On March 26, 2020, 2 Chainz confirmed that ColleGrove 2, a sequel of 2016's ColleGrove, would be released later in 2020.
+On February 19, 2018, Epps announced his new album, Rap or Go to the League, initially set for release in 2018, but eventually released on March 1, 2019.
+Epps took to the mic on March 26, 2020, to announce the release of ColleGrove 2, a sequel to their 2016 album ColleGrove, slated for later that year.